ahaasler/hexo-theme-colos/README.md

 Live demo
 ---------

-There's a demo project in [hexo-theme-colos-demo](https://github.com/ahaasler/hexo-theme-colos-demo "Demo site for the colos theme") and a [live demo](http://colos.adrianhaasler.com/ "Colos").
+There's a single language demo project in [hexo-theme-colos-demo](https://github.com/ahaasler/hexo-theme-colos-demo "Demo site for the colos theme") \[[live demo](http://colos.adrianhaasler.com/ "Colos")\], and a multilingual demo project in [hexo-theme-colos-multilingual-demo](https://github.com/ahaasler/hexo-theme-colos-multilingual-demo "Multilingual demo site for the colos theme") \[[multilingual live demo](http://colos-multi.adrianhaasler.com/ "Colos")\].

 The theme is currently in alpha stages, that means that it has no style yet (looks plain and default).
 I'm working in migrating the multilingual features to plugins, see [\#4](https://github.com/ahaasler/hexo-theme-colos/issues/4 "Generators should be separated from theme").